We do not keep regular office hours. The best way to contact us is to:

 Please be sure to properly dispose of trash inside and outside of the studio.

-Dancers, leave your phone in your dance bag, in the dressing area or in a cubby.
+Dancers, please mute your phone and leave it in your dance bag, in the dressing area or in a cubby.
 They are not to be used during class or rehearsal.

 - Family Members’ Phones: